 Easy Level:

-- We recommend mycelium on reishi grains .
+- We recommend the reishi grain spawn.

 - Use our microfilter bags for incubation.

-- And our straw pellets as a substrate.
+- And our straw pellets as substrate.

-- Follow the different steps mentioned above.
+- Follow the previously mentioned steps.

 You can also choose our DIY Pack with everything you need inside.